hardisgroupcom/sfdx-hardis/README.md

   -o, --outputfile=outputfile                                                       Force the path and name of output
                                                                                     report file.
 Must end with .csv

+  -u, --targetusername=targetusername                                               username or alias for the target
+                                                                                    org; overrides default target org

+  --apiversion=apiversion                                                           override the api version used for
+                                                                                    api requests made by this command

   --json                                                                            format output as json